MNoble2014/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+    React JS is an open-source library for building user interfaces or UI components.
+It was originally created to solve better handling of dynamic data and for faster response times.

 1. Describe component state.

+    Component state is an object of a set of observable properties that control behavior of the component.

 1. Describe props.

+    Props stands for properties and is used for passing data from one component to another.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+    This lets you use state and other React features without writing a class.
+The Effect Hook lets you perform side effects in function components.